Incomparable Paco

 Afterword to An Easy Thing

-Great writers by definition are outriders, raiders, sweeping down from wilderness territories to disturb the peace, overturn the status quo and question everything we know to be true—then gone.
+Great writers by definition are outriders, raiders, sweeping down from wilderness territories to disturb the peace, overturn the status quo and question everything we know to be true — then gone.
 Like deranged cousins shut away in the houses of loving families, they are a great bother, an embarrassment, open secrets trembling always at the very edge of violence, out there just beyond the light of these campfires we call civilization.

 No one quite knows what to do with Paco Taibo.
-Even in his homeland of Mexico, he says, he’s an invisible writer—by which he means unapproved, subversive, and in which he takes obvious pleasure.
+Even in his homeland of Mexico, he says, he’s an invisible writer — by which he means unapproved, subversive, and in which he takes obvious pleasure.
 Meanwhile a disarming arsenal of books continues to tumble from his pen: literary novels, revisionist history, collections of journalism, fictionalized biographies, political essays, detective stories.

 It’s for the last that he may be best known to readers on this side of the Rio Grande, for whom his work poses, I think, a particular problem.

 The book you’re holding, An Easy Thing, published in 1990 by the prestigious Viking Press whose editors could hardly have failed to be aware of its radical subtext, introduced Paco’s work here.
 Viking followed up a year later with The Shadow of the Shadow, an extraordinary novel celebrating the streetcar workers’ strike in 1922 Mexico City.
 Neither novel earned much of a foothold on publishing’s glass mountain, and Paco soon hopscotched over to The Mysterious Press.
-Most recently, as one by one his books fell out of print—until this first reissue by The Poisoned Pen Press, at least—he’s been published, when published at all, by specialty presses such as El Paso’s Cinco Puntos, who in 2000 brought out Just Passing Through.
+Most recently, as one by one his books fell out of print — until this first reissue by The Poisoned Pen Press, at least — he’s been published, when published at all, by specialty presses such as El Paso’s Cinco Puntos, who in 2000 brought out Just Passing Through.
 That novel’s fanciful portrait of real-life labor organizer Sebastian San Vicente was an early sketch for Shadow and bears every mark of Paco’s style: the folding of historical figures into fiction, the persistent, stubborn blurring of boundaries, a tone that trods consistently some unmarked path between the highroad of stridency and the lowlands of melancholy.

 It’s not only Paco’s prolificacy, the variety and very volume of his work, that confuses us.
 What are we to make of this constant shuttling back and forth from fact to fiction, history to present life, this summa of revolutionary instinct he seems intent upon providing us, Che Guevara rubbing shoulders with Doc Holliday, Mau-Mau with the Musketeers?
 Is this man a detective-story writer, an avant-garde novelist, the voice of our collective unconscious, a simple contrarian, some half-crazed libertarian Oliver Stone-type, eyes fixed myopically on a handful of moments in history?

 U.S. readers in particular, whose knowledge even of their own radical labor movement has been expunged, are unlikely to know much of the general ideas and passions and of the historical movements, specifically Hispanic and Mexican, central to Paco’s work.
 Using the vocabulary available to us, we connect narrative dots, forcing Paco’s attitudes and apostrophes to conform, Procrustes-like, to the closest analog we have, the shape of American leftism, unable to perceive it for the radically different thing it is: anarchism.
 Anarchism, of course, has a long tradition abroad.
 But we here in the States have never doubted that every other country at its inmost, secret heart wants nothing more than to be just like us.
-We would make of them all—think that, given the chance, they would make of themselves—little Americas.
+We would make of them all — think that, given the chance, they would make of themselves — little Americas.
 Further fundamental differences between “American” quiddities and those from which Paco issues, quickly fall into place.

 Unlike the realist American novel, perfectly formed loaves of white bread leavened with irony, the Latin American novel has always been quixotic, playful, self-conscious: a heady mix of coarse grains thrown together on the griddle.

 What Paco does, it seems to me, is restore the balance between fabulation and objective social realism.
 Refusing to dispense with the representational, he refuses also to lash its materials to the mast of likelihood and verisimilitude.
 Grittily realistic depictions of Mexico City come stepping from the doorways of pure invention.
-If he wants to have Stan Laurel witness Pancho Villa’s assassination or show Leon Trotsky, exiled in Mexico, laboring over authorship of thrillers (Four Hands); if he wants to gather an army of fictive heroes including Sherlock Holmes and the Hound of the Baskervilles, the Earp brothers and Doc Holliday, the Musketeers, the Mau-Mau and the Light Brigade around a victim of the 1968 student-led Mexican uprising (Calling All Heroes); if he wants to dovetail Leonardo da Vinci’s invention of the bicycle with the theft of a kidney from a Texas female basketball player and usher onstage as investigator a doppelganger of himself or of Hector Belascoarán Shane (Leonardo’s Bicycle); if he wants to kill off Shane and in the next book (No Happy Ending, Return to the Same City) resurrect him… well, then, he does.
+If he wants to have Stan Laurel witness Pancho Villa’s assassination or show Leon Trotsky, exiled in Mexico, laboring over authorship of thrillers (Four Hands); if he wants to gather an army of fictive heroes including Sherlock Holmes and the Hound of the Baskervilles, the Earp brothers and Doc Holliday, the Musketeers, the Mau-Mau and the Light Brigade around a victim of the 1968 student-led Mexican uprising (Calling All Heroes); if he wants to dovetail Leonardo da Vinci’s invention of the bicycle with the theft of a kidney from a Texas female basketball player and usher onstage as investigator a doppelganger of himself or of Hector Belascoarán Shayne (Leonardo’s Bicycle); if he wants to kill off Shayne and in the next book (No Happy Ending, Return to the Same City) resurrect him… well, then, he does.